Shūgorō Yamamoto: Literary career

 Yamamoto's literary debut was with a short story called Sumadera fukin, and a stage drama in three acts, called Horinji iki, which were both published in 1926.
 His early works were aimed primarily at children.
 In 1932, he turned to popular stories for adults with Dadara Dambei, which received little serious notice from the literary world, so he continued to write popular detective stories and adventure stories for juvenile audiences.
 These included a series of short stories with samurai themes from 1940–1945, and stories on heroic historical women from 1942–1945, both themes being preeminently suitable for wartime Japan.

 His preference for historically themed writings carried over into the postwar era, with Momi no ki wa nokotta (The Fir Trees Remain) and the Flower Mat.
 His works are characterized by a marked sympathy for the underdog, a dislike of authority, and with homage to traditional, popular virtues.
-His Nihon Fujin Fudoki (Lives of Great Japanese Women) was nominated for the 17th Naoki Award, one of Japan’s most prestigious literary prizes, but Shūgorō refused to accept, stating modestly that his “popular writings” should not be considered “literature”.
+His Nihon fudōki (Lives of Great Japanese Women) was nominated for the 17th Naoki Award, one of Japan’s most prestigious literary prizes, but Shūgorō refused to accept, stating modestly that his “popular writings” should not be considered “literature”.

 Yamamoto died in Yokohama of acute pneumonia, and his grave is at the Kamakura Public Cemetery.

 Legacy

 A literary prize, the Yamamoto Shūgorō Prize, was established in 1987 on the twentieth anniversary of the founding of the Shinchō Society for the Promotion of Literary Arts (Shinchō Bungei Shinkō Kai).
 It is awarded annually to a new work of fiction considered to exemplify the art of storytelling.
 The winner receives a commemorative gift and a cash award of 1 million yen.

-Many of his works were turned into films or into television series, notably by Akira Kurosawa into the films Sanjuro (adaptation of the short story Nichinichi hei-an ("Peaceful Days")), and Dodes'ka-den (adaptation of the book Kisetsu no nai machi ("The Town Without Seasons")).
+Many of his works were turned into films or into television series, notably by Akira Kurosawa into the films Sanjuro (adaptation of the short story Nichinichi hei-an ("Peaceful Days")), Red Beard (adapted from the book Akahige Shinryōtan, "Tales of Dr Redbeard") and Dodes'ka-den (adaptation of the book Kisetsu no nai machi ("The Town Without Seasons")).
 Takashi Miike also filmed his novel Sabu.